sybrew/the-seo-framework/readme.txt

 			* Now is: "Add the blog name to the automated description?"
 			* Clarity: "Additions" is contextual.
 			* Terminology: "Blogname" is an internal name.
 "A blog name" is the user term.
+		* "Preferred %s URL location"
+			* Now is: "This urges search engines to go to the outputted URL."
+			* Clarity: It now tells what it does.
+		* "Social Pages connected to this website"
+			* Now is: "Connected Social Pages"
+			* Title: The norm is to capitalize it, and to convert verbs into adjectives.
+		* "Query alteration Settings"
+			* Now is: "Query Alteration Settings"
+			* Oops: Forgot to capitalize.
+		* "This creates good meta descriptions"
+			* Now is: "This creates better automated meta descriptions."
+			* Not necessarily good: It's just better.
+			* Verbatim: It's automated.
+		* "...Search Engines..."
+			* Now are: "...search engines..."
+			* Normalize: It's not a title, it's a term.
+		* "Tell..."
+			* Now are: "This tells..."
+			* Objective: These point to a nearby setting.
 	* **Removed:**
 		* "It's recommended on posts, but it's not recommended on pages unless you modify or create new pages frequently."
 			* No longer applicable.